Autumn 2020 at RCM

-In lessons and masterclasses, Ondřej has studied with some of today’s leading conductors and conducting teachers including Jorma Panula, Atso Almila (both Sibelius Academy), Clark Rundell, Mark Heron (both RNCM), and Kenneth Kiesler (University of Michigan).
-At masterclasses, he has worked with Bohuslav Martinů Philharmonic Orchestra, Moravian Philharmonic, Liepaja Symphony Orchestra, and Camerata Antonio Soler.
+In masterclasses, Ondřej has studied with leading conductors including Jorma Panula, Atso Almila, Clark Rundell, Mark Heron, and Kenneth Kiesler, and worked with Bohuslav Martinů Philharmonic Orchestra, Moravian Philharmonic, Liepaja Symphony Orchestra, and Camerata Antonio Soler.

 Ondřej speaks English, Czech, Russian, French, and German.